rajks24/ldapserver/README.md

 This project aims to build an LDAP Server setup with docker-compose.
 Within this project, the *phpldapadmin* is integrated with the *openldap* so that, LDAP management can be performed seamlessly.

 ## Features
-- lightweight ldap server
+- Lightweight ldap server
 - Environment variables to manage mandatory ldap params
 - Ldapserver insecure and secure access
 - Add/modify the user and groups in server
 - Console to manage LDAPserver
-- image versions
+- Image versions
   - osixia/openldap:1.5.0
   - osixia/phpldapadmin:0.9.0

+##### Note
+This project uses the openldap image from https://github.com/osixia/docker-openldap.git

 ## Commands
 To access ldapserver externally